dmbaker/DMBTools-Toolkit/GridConvergence/Howto.md

 The NCAT webpage allows you to convert coordinates and at the same time will calculate grid convergence as part of the output.

-A description of file format for doing multipoint conversion is found here:
+A description of the upload file format for doing multipoint conversion is found here:

 https://www.ngs.noaa.gov/NCAT/readme_upload.txt